 Standard and Best Practices for Handling Social Security Numbers

 The University shall not request, maintain or utilize individual SSNs for identification purposes except as required or permitted by Federal or state law.
 Except in those instances in which UTEP is legally required to collect a SSN, an individual shall not be required to disclose all or part of his or her SSN, nor shall the individual be denied access to the services at issue if the individual refuses to disclose his or her SSN.
-UTEP shall comply with the requirements of all federal and state statues governing solicitation, mantenance, and use of SSNs, including UTS165-UT System Information Resources Use and Security Policy.
+UTEP shall comply with the requirements of all federal and state statues governing solicitation, maintenance, and use of SSNs, including UTS165-UT System Information Resources Use and Security Policy.
 SSNs shall not be used as the primary identifier for basic campus services, unless required by statute.

-Solicitation of SSNS and Notice Requirements
+Solicitation of SSNs and Notice Requirements

 UTEP may request and solicit an individual's SSN in order to conduct its daily business and meet federal or state statutes.
 Any individual requested by UTEP to disclose his or her SSN shall be notified: 1) that disclosure of his or her SSN is mandatory to comply with federal or state statutes, 2) how the SSN will be used by UTEP, and 3) the statute or legal authority under which the SSN is being requested.

 To comply with notice requirements, notices regarding mandatory disclosure of SSNs shall be placed directly on forms requesting SSNs from individuals or placed within an office in a prominent location reasonably visible by individuals disclosing their SSNs.
 Notices may be attached to current forms stock, if necessary, until the stock is reprinted and replenished at which time the federal or state statute must be stated.
+Please refer to Standard 13 for additional requirements.

 Assignment of Unique Identification Numbers

-A unique UTEP ID number has been assigned to all students, employees, applicants, contractors and other individuals as applicable at the earliest possible point of contact between the individual and the University.
+A unique UTEP ID number has been assigned to all students, employees, retirees, applicants, contractors and other individuals as applicable at the earliest possible point of contact between the individual and the University.
 The UTEP ID number will be used to identify, track, and service individuals during the course of official university business.

-Disclosure of SSNS not Mandated by Law or Statute
+Disclosure of SSNs not Mandated by Law or Statute

-Refusal by Individuals to Disclose SSNS
+Refusal by Individuals to Disclose SSNs

 Except in those instances UTEP is legally required to collect SSNs, individuals refusing to disclose their SSNs should not be denied access to services.